JennJain86/Getting-CleaningData/README.md

 ***
+##run_analysis.R does the following to generate a tidy dataset:

 ### Merge the training and test datasets to create one dataset
 Merging the two datasets into one is done in several steps throughout `run_analysis.R`